Safari West

 Who is Nancy Lang?

 Nancy and Peter married in 1993.
 They met in Africa while on a Safari holiday.
 At the time she was the curator of the avian collection at the San Francisco Zoo.
-It was love at first sight...together they live at Safari West amongst the animals and wildlife they love.
-Nancy has a PhD in zoological biology and is a raptor specialist.
-She currently teaches a zoological biology class each semester at Santa Rosa Junior College.
+It was love at first sight…together they lived at Safari West amongst the animals and wildlife they love.
+Nancy has a Ph.D. in zoological biology and is a raptor specialist.
+In the past, she has taught a zoological class at Santa Rosa Junior College.

 Why did the Lang’s choose to locate Safari West in Napa/Sonoma Wine County?